jun01ito/photoshop_text_csv.jsx/README.md

     + text04
     + [  ] ALL (Grouping other than the target layer.
 Header/Contents/Footer)

-※Please use from taking backup(・ω・｀)
+※Please use from taking backup.Use is at your own responsibility(.・ω・｀)

 ### export.jsx　How to Use.
 + Run export.js!